miladmofidi/Book-Shop/README.md

 # BookShop

-This is a Front-end project for a bookstore with Sign-up, Sign-in, and Cart features that is deployable on Firebase.
+This is a Front-end project for a Bookstore with Sign-up, Sign-in, and Cart features the project is deployable and deployed on Firebase.

 ![image](https://github.com/miladmofidi/Book-Shop/assets/5041309/32535b71-ffed-49c0-9ed3-447b799e0bff)

 ## Live Demo